posit-dev/chatlas/README.md

 # chatlas

-Easily chat with various LLM models from Ollama, Anthropic, OpenAI, and more.
+The goal of chatlas is to provide a user friendly wrapper around the APIs for large lanuage model (LLM) providers.
-`chatlas` is intentionally minimal -- making it easy to get started, while also supporting important features like streaming, tool calling, images, async, and more.
+`chatlas` is intentionally minimal -- making it easy to get started, while also supporting table stakes features like streaming output, structured data extraction, function (tool) calling, images, async, and more.

 (Looking for something similar to chatlas, but in R?
 Check out [elmer](https://elmer.tidyverse.org/)!)